 If you would like to receive email updates on upcoming consultation, Local Plan documents and other planning policy matters, please complete the planning policy consultee list sign up form.

 Please be aware that all responses to planning policy public consultation will be published on the website.

-Consultation statistics to date (March 2014)
+Consultation statistics to date (Nov 2014)

 - Sixty four consultation events (54 drop-in sessions and 10 workshops) have been held as part of the preparation of the Land Allocations and Development Management Development Plan Documents.

 - There are 1,482 individuals and organisations on the planning policy consultation list.
 This includes members of the public, councillors/MPs developers/agents, parish councils, government organisations, local authorities, local groups, utility providers and businesses.